AlejandroEsquivel/msp430-ultrasonic-distance/README.md

 # Connections

+There were two different approaches of implementing the distance sensor as they have different connections, below indicates which branch contains the code for the respective connections.

 ## (Default) Capture Mode Approach [master branch]

 The `P2.1` MSP430 pin was connected to the HC-SR04's TRIGGER pin.